evanjohnso/angular_extended/README.md

 Someone once told me the truth is easier to remember.
 It's just a different truth from the previous one.
 One is my past, the other is the present.
 I've gone to security meetups that are way over my head and had a meeting with a project manager at an IoT company after reaching out cold on LinkedIn.

 Met with team at Epicodus to hash out an outline and trello board for the upcoming week.
 Used BDD to create user stories.
 No code, only conceptual talk.

-Read articles on Git branching and workflows as well as take Rithim School's module on Git to feel more comfortable and confident with the steps to take.
+* Read articles on Git branching and workflows as well as take Rithim School's module on Git to feel more comfortable and confident with the steps to take.

+* Erased this entire file by accident and overwrote it with multiple commits.

+* Was able to successfully restore state from a previous commit

+* Added and authenticated a SSH key on my personal computer and GitHub account so no longer require my username and password for every push

+* Successfully added aliases to my local .gitconfig to streamline repetitive commands.